 The estimated fair value of restricted stock awards was calculated based on the market price of the Company's common stock on the date of grant.
-Some of the restricted stock units awarded in fiscal year 2013 and prior years are classified as liabilities rather than equity.
-For awards classified as liabilities, the value of these awards was re-measured on April 29, 2012.
+Some of the restricted stock units awarded in fiscal year 2013 and prior years are classified as liabilities

 Stock Option Awards.
 The Company has historically granted stock option awards to both employees and non-employee directors.
 The grant date for these awards is equal to the measurement date.
 These awards were valued as of the measurement date and are amortized over the requisite vesting period (typically 3-4 years).
-A summary of the activity for stock option awards during the first three months of fiscal year 2013 is presented below:
+A summary of the activity for stock option awards during the first six months of fiscal year 2013 is presented below: